AxilleasGalanis/MimMax-Algorithm-App/README.md

 ● **-c :** The MinMax algorithm is computed for the tree.
 Provides the path of nodes from the root to the leaves, leading to the optimal selection determined by the algorithm.

-● **-p :** The MinMax algorithm with alpha-beta pruning is computed for the tree.
-Furnishes the ratio of total nodes to pruned nodes \[Total, Pruned\], and also provides the path of nodes from the root to the leaves, which leads to the optimal selection as determined by the algorithm.
+● **-p :** The MinMax algorithm with the alpha-beta pruning enhancement is computed for the tree.
+Presents the ratio of total nodes to pruned nodes \[Total, Pruned\], and also provides the path of nodes from the root to the leaves, which leads to the optimal selection as determined by the algorithm.

+● **-c :** Quits the program.